-R&D expenses related to our USAF Agreements were \$251,000 and \$171,000 for internal human resources and external R&D services, respectively, during the three months ended March 31, 2007.
-During the same period in 2006, we spent \$194,000 and \$128,000 on internal human resources and external R&D services, respectively.
-Costs related to our work on the USAF Agreements, during the term of the agreements to-date were \$2.4 million, of which we spent \$1.1 million and \$1.3 million on internal human resources and external R&D services, respectively.
+For the nine months ended September 30, 2007, R&D expenses related to our USAF Agreements were \$818,000 and \$346,000 for internal human resources and external R&D services, respectively.
+During the same period in 2006, we spent \$584,000 and \$653,000 on internal human resources and external R&D services, respectively.
+Costs related to our work on the USAF Agreements from September 2005 to date were \$3.1 million, of which we spent \$1.6 million and \$1.5 million on internal human resources and external R&D services, respectively.
 These resources reflect SIGA's research and development expenses directly related to this agreement.
 They exclude additional expenditures such as patent costs and allocation of indirect expenses.

 Our product programs are in the early stage of development.
 At this stage of development, we cannot make reasonable estimates of the potential cost for most of our programs to be completed or the time it will take to complete the project.
 Our lead product, ST-246, is an orally administered anti-viral drug that targets the smallpox virus.
 In December 2005 the FDA accepted our IND application for ST-246 and granted it Fast-Track status.
-In December 2006, the FDA granted Orphan Drug designation to ST-246, for the prevention and treatment of smallpox.
+In December 2006, the FDA granted Orphan Drug designation to ST-246, for the prevention as well as the treatment of smallpox.
 We expect that costs to complete the program will approximate \$15 million to \$20 million, and that the project could be completed in 24 months to 36 months.
 There is a high risk of non-completion of any program, including ST-246, because of the lead time to program completion and uncertainty of the costs.
 Net cash inflows from any products developed from our programs is at least one to three years away.
 However, we could receive additional grants, contracts or technology licenses in the short-term.
 The potential cash and timing is not known and we cannot be certain if they will ever occur.

-The risk of failure to complete any program is high, as each, other than our smallpox program which began phase I clinical trials in 2006, is in the relatively early stage of development.
-Products for the biological warfare defense market, such as the ST-246 Smallpox anti-viral, could generate revenues in one to three years.
+The risk of failure to complete any program is high, as each, other than our smallpox program which began 21 days dose-escalating studies in 2007, is in the relatively early stage of development.
+Products for the biological warfare defense market, such as the ST-246 smallpox anti-viral, could generate revenues in one to three years.
 We believe the products directed toward this market are on schedule.
 We expect the future research and development cost of our biological warfare defense programs to increase as the potential products enter animal studies and safety testing, including human safety trials.
 Funds for future development will be partially paid for by NIH contracts and SBIR grants, additional government funding and from future financing.
 If we are unable to obtain additional federal grants and contracts or funding in the required amounts, the development timeline for these products would slow or possibly be suspended.
 Delay or suspension of any of our programs could have an adverse impact on our ability to raise funds in the future, enter into collaborations with corporate partners or obtain additional federal funding from contracts or grants.

-Patent preparation expenses for the three months ended March 31, 2007 were \$138,000 compared to \$110,000 for the three months ended March 31, 2006.
-We incurred higher costs during the 2007 three months period for work performed in connection with our two lead programs.
+Patent preparation expenses for the nine months ended September 30, 2007 were \$323,000 compared to \$259,000 for the nine months ended September 30, 2006.
+The increase of \$64,000 or 25% reflects additional work performed in connection with our two lead programs.